From Keepalived to BGP Anycast: HAProxy HA on UniFi UDM Pro Max

 • "Show me the stats for all backends"

-• "Add a new server to the gitlab backend"
+• "Add a new server to the cluster"

 • "Block external access to the admin panel"

 The AI translates my request into the right API calls, executes them, and confirms the result.
-No more digging through haproxy.cfg or remembering curl syntax.
+No more digging through config files or remembering complex syntax.

 Me: "Put the blog server in maintenance mode"